How to Build Your Credit in 5 Simple Steps

 Now that you’ve created a budget, you have a solid plan in place.
 However, life often has its own plans.

 What happens when an unexpected expense comes up?
-A recent survey revealed that 40 percent of Americans said that they would have difficulty finding an extra $400 for an emergency.
+A recent survey revealed that 40 percent of Americans said that they would have difficulty covering a $400 emergency.

 What do you do when these situations come up and you don’t have enough money saved?